ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 Depending on the version of VIRTEL, the macros can be saved in:
 • the Browser Local Storage (V453 and later),
 • on the workstation or network hard disk in a .json file,(V453 and later)
-• into a VSAM file on the host site (Virtel Storage) (V454 and later)
+• into a VSAM file on the host site (VIRTEL Storage) (V454 and later)

 **1.16.1.1.
 Macros in Local Storage**